 Of all the supervised conditions for life offered man, those under USA’s Constitution have proved the best.
 Wherefore, be sure when you start modifying, corrupting or abrogating it. — Martin H. Fischer, American scientist, Author

-A sense of this necessity, and a submission to it, is to me a new and consolatory proof that wherever the people are well informed they can be trusted with their own government; that whenever things get so far wrong as to attract their notice, they may be relied on to set them to rights. — Thomas Jefferson, 3rd US President in letter to Richard Price, January 1789.
+A sense of this necessity, and a submission to it, is to me a new and consolatory proof that wherever the people are well informed, they can be trusted with their own government; that whenever things get so far wrong as to attract their notice, they may be relied on to set them to rights. — Thomas Jefferson, 3rd U.S. President in a letter to Richard Price, January 1789.

 To live under the American Constitution is the greatest political privilege that was ever accorded to the human race. — Calvin Coolidge, 30th U.S. President, From Message to the National Security League in honor of Constitution Day, September 1923.